PaulJablonski/Resume-Projects/FPGA Audio Nexus/README.md

 The DE-10 FPGA board chosen contains two USB inputs, alongside a mic-in, line-in, and line-out set of connectors - making this all possible.
 Drivers will be developed to accommodate these.
 Extensions include other audio processing enhancements such as creating a pass-through effect, or making the device compatible with more output formats such as USB, given the additional port.

-Sponsored by Associate Professor Thomas Moon
+Sponsored by Associate Professor Thomas Moon and the ECE department